Before you start writing, please review the List of Forbidden Practices. You will be graded on these mechanics from the start.

-A good analysis 1) identifies the main arguments the author is making and 2) identifies the types of evidence used to support those arguments.
+A good summary and analysis 1) identifies what the article is about 2) identifies the main arguments the author is making and 3) identifies the types of evidence used to support those arguments.
 Consider things like:

-Here is an example of a good analysis:
+Here is an example of a good summary and analysis:

-In this article, the authors claim that structural change is needed in order to support working parents.
+In this article about availability of childcare, the authors claim that structural change is needed in order to support working parents.
 They conducted interviews with more than 1,000 persons with children working in the industry and discovered that workers cited childcare conflicts are their greatest barrier to advancement.

 A good assessment provides details on the validity of the information.
+It covers things like authority, data quality, and data limitations.
 Consider things like: